Arvidsjaur: Transport

 Arvidsjaur has established rail and road networks, and also has an airport, with daily flights to Stockholm, and seasonal ones to destinations in Germany.
 The railway Inlandsbanan has only tourist trains in the summer.
 There are buses to Gällivare, Östersund, Skellefteå, Piteå, Luleå and more local places.

 Climate

 Arvidsjaur has a subarctic climate that is dominated by the long winters and briefly interrupted by moderately warm but very bright summers due to its northerly latitude.

+The highest temperature ever in Arvidsjaur (32.5 °C) was recorded on July 27, 2019.